 Getting to Birmingham Airport is easy whatever mode of transport you use.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Sky Rail from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a carpark space online in advance and save up to 50% off.
-To find out about our other services, head to our terminal facilities page.
+To find out about our other services, head to our terminal facilities page

 Arriving at Edinburgh Airport